 Will I earn a salary?

 Yes, all the opportunities we advertise are paid and many companies offer competitive salaries.
-Most of our placement students are paid in the region of £15-20,000.
+Current placement students earn £17,500 (average salary, 2019-20) with some earning up to £33,600.

 Can I do a placement abroad?

 Absolutely – our students have successfully applied for placements in Bulgaria, Germany, Hong Kong, Romania, South Africa and Spain.
 Any international placement must meet the School’s requirements and you must hold the correct visa and/or work permit as required.
 All placements will require formal approval.